Junren-Chen/ISCAS_2025/README.md

-# ISCAS_2025
+# Modeling and Data Analysis for the ISCAS 2025 Paper: "Scaling Effects of Transistor Leakage Current and IR Drop on 1T1R Memory Arrays".
-The modeling and data analysis of the ISCAS 2025 paper entitled "Scaling Effects of Transistor Leakage Current and IR Drop on 1T1R Memory Arrays", using MATLAB.
+The results presented in the paper were obtained using MATLAB.
+The code scripts provided allow for the reproduction of all results, simply by running the scripts.

-The code scripts are licensed with a CC-BY international license 4.0.
+The code is licensed under the Creative Commons Attribution International License (CC BY 4.0), allowing for sharing and adaptation with proper attribution.